LABSN/expyfun/README.rst

 This package is designed for audio-visual experiments with precise timing, and includes functionality for Eyelink control.
-This package is designed with the purpose that it be used by LABS^N at the University of Washington.
-It is not designed for public use.
+This package is designed with the purpose that it be used by specific labs and is currently **not** designed for public use.

 Therefore, while we welcome bug reports and suggestions from others, NO SUPPORT IS GUARANTEED.
 Moreover, we can and will change the API as